Thames Tideway Tunnel: Funding and delivery

 In August 2015, the independent investors to finance and deliver the scheme were confirmed.
 Bazalgette Tunnel Limited, a new special-purpose company appointed to take the project forward, received its licence from Ofwat as a new regulated utilities business, separate from Thames Water.
 The special-purpose company is backed by pension funds and other long-term investors represented by Allianz, Amber Infrastructure Group, Dalmore Capital and DIF.

-The funding scheme used was later called the Regulated Asset Base (RAB) model, and be used in the nuclear industry.
+The funding scheme used was later named the Regulated Asset Base (RAB) model.
 If the cost overruns by more than 30%, the government would have to provide additional equity finance.